tinacms/tina-graphql-gateway/.changeset/perfect-houses-turn.md

 __Why?__

-Since markdown files sort of have an implicit "body" to them, we were automatically populated a field which represented the body of your markdown file.
+Since markdown files sort of have an implicit "body" to them, we were automatically populating a field which represented the body of your markdown file.
 This wasn't that useful, and kind of annoying.
 Instead, just attach `isBody` to the field which you want to represent your markdown "body":

 ```js
 {